 For anyone looking to start or continue their anti-racist education, Rachel Cargle is a great person to learn from.
 She is a writer, speaker, and educator “in providing intellectual discourse, tools, and resources that explore the intersection of race and womanhood.”
 I urge you to begin with the wonderful public address from her that I’ve put below.

 2. Support Black businesses

 Since the uproar began, there has been a spotlight on Black-owned businesses.
 Clothes, jewelry, shoes, baby clothes, skincare, haircare, coffee, restaurants, coaches, writers, herbalists, creatives, stylists, and more—we continue to learn and discover new Black-owned businesses now more than ever before.

-The holidays are only a few months away, and it’s a great time to diversify your shopping experience.
+It’s a great time to diversify your shopping experience.
 Sure, you may have your tried and true favorites but try buying your friend coffee from a Black-owned company this time around.
 Or see if you can find the anti-racist book from a Black-owned book shop rather than Amazon.

 In addition to shopping with small Black-owned companies, stores like Target are labeling which of their products are by Black-owned companies.
 This is a huge step in the right direction and makes all of our shopping experiences that much better.

 3. Stop supporting racist companies, leaders, and influencers

 There are a lot of companies, leaders, and influencers with values that don’t align with the Black Lives Matter movement.
 Over the past few months, those companies and people have been rightfully called out and asked to make a change either in their values, the future of their company, or with their leadership staff.
 Making note of these is important because another way to show support for Black lives is to no longer support companies who don’t value this movement.